Mercury-Phones-Limited/GoPAST/README.md

 <br>

 ### In this repository if a directory is appended with Debian or FreeBSD it means the files inside are speficaly for that OS.
-Some files are also appended with Debian or FreeBSD to distinguise between what OS there for.
+Some files are also appended with Debian or FreeBSD to distinguish between what OS there for.

 ### If a directory or file in this repository does not have FreeBSD or Debian appended to its name then it means it can be used on either OS.